kamalsinghphd/ShopifyDSChallenge2022/README.md

 **Regarding the challenge:**

-The answers for the challenge along with the code are provided in the
+The answers for the challenge along with the code are provided in the Kamalpreet_Singh_Shopify_2022_DataScience_Summer_Intern_Challenge.ipynb file.

 **About me:**